MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 > [!NOTE]
-> Capacity admins can see the 24-hour background % in the Capacity metrics app compute page under Throttling on the Background Throttling chart.
+> Capacity admins can see the 24-hour background percent in the _Capacity metrics app_ compute page under _Throttling_ on the _Background Throttling_ chart.

 ### System events for Surge Protection